 4. Select Conversion Options

-- Account: Choose an existing account if lead is associated with it already, or create a new one if not exists.
+- Account: Choose an existing account if the lead is already associated with one, or create a new account if none exists.

-- Contact: Salesforce automatically creates a new contact, or you can merge it with an existing one if available.
+- Contact: Salesforce automatically creates a new contact, or you can merge it with an existing contact if available.

-- Opportunity: Create a new opportunity if the lead has potential, or skip this step if no immediate deal is in progress.
+- Opportunity: Create a new opportunity if the lead has potential, or skip this step if there is no immediate deal in progress.

 5. Save and Convert